infews/keydown/README.md

 ## Copyright

-Copyright (c) 2010 Infews LLC.
+Copyright &copy;  Infews LLC.
 See LICENSE for details.